Boots (company): Overcharging the NHS for products

+Sponsorship deal

 In April 2019, Boots announced it would sponsor the England, Scotland, Wales, Northern Ireland and Republic of Ireland women's football teams in a multi-million pound/euro deal.
 The deal was to last three years and cover the 2019 FIFA Women's World Cup and the UEFA Women's Euro 2021 competitions.

+Rationalisation

 In May 2019, Boots announced that it was closing 200+ underperforming shops.

-Profits for 2019, were £167 million, 47.3% less than in 2018.
-The company blamed "lower volume and lower revenue item growth and continuing UK government reimbursement pressure".

-In July 2020, the group announced that it would be cutting 4,000 jobs and shutting 48 optician stores in the UK.
+Then, in July 2020, the group announced that it would be cutting 4,000 jobs and shutting 48 optician stores in the UK.

-Since September 2018, Sebastian James has been a senior vice president of Walgreens Boots Alliance, and president and managing director of Boots.

-In November 2020, Boots Ireland appointed Stephen Watkins as managing director for Ireland succeeding Bernadette Lavery who has been appointed director of pharmacy with Boots UK.
+In November 2024, Anthony Hemmerdinger was appointed the new Managing Director of both the UK and Ireland.
+In December 2024, it was reported that Sycamore Partners were lined up to acquire Walgreens Boots Alliance in early 2025.

+New ownership: The Boots Group

+Following the completion of Sycamore Partners acquisition of Walgreens Boots Alliance in August 2025, ownership of the company transferred to The Boots Group, a UK-headquartered private company comprising Boots UK & Ireland, Boots Opticians, No7 Beauty Company, Alliance Healthcare Germany, Farmacias Benavides in Mexico, retail pharmacies in Thailand, retail investments in China, and international franchise operations in the Middle East and Indonesia.